llap4585/RapidOCR-PreOCR/README.md

 In medical scenarios (e.g., lab results, clinical summaries), OCR often fails due to thin fonts, low contrast, or uneven scanning quality.
 By integrating **CLAHE** (Contrast Limited Adaptive Histogram Equalization) and fine-tuned denoising, this tool strengthens the structural features of text.
 This ensures that RapidOCR can reliably extract every line of vital medical information where high precision is non-negotiable.

+Due to copyright and privacy constraints associated with real clinical documents and academic literature used in testing, sample images are not directly displayed in this project.

 ---

 <a name="chinese"></a>